Washington-University/HCPpipelines/README.md

 In addition to these variable modifications, you should check or edit the contents of the `LevelOneTasksList`, `LevelOneFSFsList`, `LevelTwoTaskList`, and `LevelTwoFSFList` variables.
-As distributed, these variables are c configured to perform Level 1 task analysis only on the RL and LR conditions for the EMOTION task and Level 2 task analysis on the combined results of the RL and LR Level 1 analysis for the EMOTION task.
+As distributed, these variables are configured to perform Level 1 task analysis only on the RL and LR conditions for the EMOTION task and Level 2 task analysis on the combined results of the RL and LR Level 1 analysis for the EMOTION task.
 You can add other